vserova/book/pages/ch_objmgr.md

         NcbiCout << *it;
     }

-<br/>The <span class="nctnt ncbi-class">CSeqVector</span> class provides much more than the plain data storage - in particular, it "knows where to find" the data.
+<br/>The `CSeqVector` class provides much more than the plain data storage - in particular, it "knows where to find" the data.
 As a result of a query, it may initiate a reference-resolution process, send requests to the source database for more data, etc.

 A sequence map is another useful object that describes sequence data.
 It is a collection of segments, which describe sequence parts in general - location and type only - without providing any real data.
 To obtain a sequence map from a Bioseq handle:

     CConstRef<CSeqMap> seqmap(&handle.GetSeqMap());

 It is possible then to enumerate all the segments in the map asking their type, length or position.
-Note that in this example the iterator is obtained using the <span class="nctnt ncbi-func">begin()</span> method and will enumerate only top level segments of the Seq-map:
+Note that in this example the iterator is obtained using the `begin()` method and will enumerate only top level segments of the Seq-map:

     int len = 0;
     for (CSeqMap::const_iterator seg = seqmap->begin() ; seg; ++seg) {